Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 Who Needs E&S Home Insurance?

-E&S insurance is not a niche product — it's becoming increasingly common for millions of American homeowners.
-You may need an E&S policy if your home falls into one of the following categories:
+E&S insurance is no longer a niche product.
+It's becoming increasingly common for millions of American homeowners.
+In California alone, surplus lines homeowners policies surpassed 300,000 in 2025, an unprecedented level for the state, up from roughly 50,000 in 2023.
+You may need an E&S policy if your home falls into one of the following categories.

 High-Risk Property Types